 Ilya Turkin, Manager of the United Colors of Benetton’s loyalty program

-United Colors of Benetton has implemented dozens of marketing tools during its three years of loyalty program development.
-In this article, we’ll be taking a look at some exciting marketing tools, screenshots, results, and reviews that feature the following:
+United Colors of Benetton has implemented dozens of marketing tools during its three years developing its loyalty program.
+In this article, we’ll be taking a look at some exciting marketing tools, screenshots, results and testimonials that feature the following:

 - Giuseppe's Lamb Game;